semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     $ sem version
     v0.4.1

-The actual output might be different on your machine.
+Your actual output might be different on your machine.

+Additionally, the `sem version` command does not work with the `-f` flag and does not create any additional output when used with the `-v` flag.

 ### sem help

 The output of the `sem help` command is static and identical to the output of the `sem` command when executed without any command line arguments.

+Additionally, the `help` command can be also used as follows (the `connect` command is used as an example here):

+    sem connect help

+In that case, `help` will generate information about the use of the `sem connect` command.

 ### sem connect